Shotz5/FPGrowth-Algorithm/README.md

 ```

 ## Misc Notes
 This was a long time coming, and significantly more difficult than I imagined.
-Almost 400 lines of code to do the same thing that Apriori does, but entirely more efficiently.
-There may be some repetitive code, but it was necessary in order to think the problem through step-by-step in order to avoid any headaches.
+Almost 600 lines of code to do the same thing that Apriori does, but entirely less efficiently for our provided datasets.

+There are many methods with very similar, but every so slightly different logic that had to be changed to fit the `mineFPTree()` method due to the method requiring the conditional pattern bases to be the *key.* In making the original set, the keys are the transaction numbers.

-In this problem, the most inefficient part of the problem with be the power set generator.
-It is a whopping O(2<sup>n</sup>).
-However it is necessary to find all the possible FPs in the conditional trees, and works surprisingly well for the case.
+In this problem, the most inefficient part of the problem will be the recursion.
+It is a whopping O(2<sup>n</sup>) time complexity.

 ## Testing
 Unit testing on a Ryzen 7 3800x reveals the following average execution speeds for given datasets: